+You don’t need to visit cat cafes in Japan.
 You can find many cats on Taketomi Island at Higashi Port and beaches.
 They are castrated and cared for by islanders, so they have no wild tendency.
 Even when I approached them from in front to take photos, they never tried to escape from me.
 Some of them were snuggling as close as possible to my legs.
-The crows on Taketomi Island were much wilder than the island’s cats.
-I witnessed two crows that were fighting to eat a snake on the road and another crow that caught a mouse and flew away into the woods.
-I didn’t see a crow digging into the trash bags in the village.

 If you are a cat lover, you can stay more than one hour with Kondoi Beach cats.
 If you happen to be allergic to cats, please stay away from the rest area of Kondoi Beach.
 It takes 10 mins by car from Higashi Port to Kondoi Beach and 20 mins by car from Higashi Port to Kondoi Beach.About 15 cats were living at Kondoi Beach.
 When I visited there, they were always being fed, sleeping, having small turf wars or being stroked by someone.
 Cats are nocturnal, so they might be aggressive in the night.

 The most beautiful cat was Star Sand’s shop cat at Kaiji Beach.
 The cat and the owner of the shop took a nap together in the shop.
 I liked the relaxed and peaceful atmosphere of Taketomi Island.